 Polkadot allows users to set proxy accounts to perform a limited number of actions on their behalf.
-There are a few different types of proxies you can create.
+There are a few different types of proxies you can set up.
 You can read about the differences in this wiki article.

 Setting Proxies

-1. To create a proxy account on the Polkadot-JS UI, navigate to the Accounts page and click on the three vertical dots next to the account you'd like to select.
+1. To set up a proxy account on the Polkadot-JS UI, navigate to the "Accounts" page and click on the three vertical dots next to the account you'd like to select.

 4. Sign and submit the transaction.
-The proxy account will then be created, and is denoted with a blue symbol on the Accounts page:
+The proxy account will then be assigned, and is denoted with a blue symbol on the "Accounts" page:

-NOTE: You cannot create an anonymous proxy type from the Accounts page; to do this you must be on the Extrinsics page.
-To create an anonymous proxy, follow these steps instead.
+You cannot create a pure proxy type from the "Accounts" page; to do this you must be on the "Extrinsics" page.
+To create a pure proxy, follow these steps instead.

 Removing Proxies

-There are two ways to remove proxies using the UI.
-The first is by clicking the blue symbol to select "proxy overview."
+There are two ways to clear proxies using the UI.
+The first is by clicking the blue symbol to select "Proxy overview."

 Either method will present the same menu, in which you can remove individual proxy accounts, or clear all of them at once: